hotstaff/qc/README.md

 python3 qc.py
 ```

-**In order to calculate on IBM Q quantum device, it is necessary to set API token.
-Please edit Qconfig.py.**
+In order to calculate on IBM Q quantum device, it is necessary to set API token.
+Please edit Qconfig.py.

+**Execution on the real device is possible by preparing Qconfig.py, but any operation using this program can not be guaranteed Please check it well before execution.**

 ## Requirement

  * [QISKit](https://www.qiskit.org/) >=0.4.7
  * [Python](https://www.python.org/) >=3.5 (this is required QISKit)
  * [wxPython](https://www.wxpython.org/) >=4.0?